lala002-brin/BRIN_ComChem_workshop/Readme_1.md

 #### Locate your private key (`id_ws000i`)
 Find the directory where you saved your private key file (`id_ws000i`).
 For example:

-- If the key file is saved in the `.ssh` directory on Linux/MacOS, the path might look like `/home/your-username/.ssh/id_ws000i`.
+- If the key file is saved in the `Downloads` directory on Linux/MacOS, the path might look like `/home/your-username/Downloads/id_ws000i`.
-- On Windows, it might be something like `C:\Users\your-username\.ssh\id_ws000i`.
+- On Windows, it might be something like `C:\Users\your-username\Downloads\id_ws000i`.

 #### Use the ssh command with the correct path
 Now, using your terminal (or PowerShell), type the following command to initiate the SSH connection: